 ALPFA is the leading national non-for-profit professional association that creates opportunities, adds value, and builds relationships for its members, the community and its business partners while expanding Latino Leadership in the global workforce.
 Our Loyola chapter will help expand your network and build your resume while creating opportunities for the future.
 We are affiliated with many companies in the Chicago-Land area including McDonald's, Allstate, and the Big 4 Accounting Firms.

-Vice President: Shazeen Sayani
+President: Shazeen Sayani

 Faculty Advisor: Kevin Lee